compbiomed/RNA_Seq/README.md

 Note: some of these fields are discussed in more detail within the [GATK read groups documentation](https://software.broadinstitute.org/gatk/documentation/article.php?id=6472).

 #### `params.output_dir`
-Path where the Nextflow output should be written
+Full path where the Nextflow output should be written

 #### `params.prefix`
 Prefix for Nextflow output files